Kasseservice/woocommerce-3x/README.md

 Duell woocommerce-3x module
 =====================

-The purpose of this plugin is to manage & sync products, stocks and orders at both wocommerce 3.x webshop and Duell.
+The purpose of this plugin is to manage & sync products, stocks and orders at both Woocommerce 3.x webshop and Duell.

 Prerequisites
 -------------

-This module requires Wordpress 4.x,  Wocommerce 3.x.
+This module requires Wordpress 4.x,  Woocommerce 3.x.

 Dependencies
 -------------

-This module requires Wocommerce 3.x plugin installed and active.
+This module requires Woocommerce 3.x plugin installed and active.

 Installation
 ------------